CSCfi/csc-user-guide/docs/data/sensitive-data/findata-permit.md

 - Send email to **sensitivedata-support@csc.fi**, subject: *Sensitive Data, Secondary use*.
 - Write your project number to the email (e.g. *project_1234567*).
 - Attach a copy of your **data permit** to the email.
-- Write down a list of your research teams email addresses.
+- Write down a list of your research teams' email addresses.
 Please use same emails that they created the CSC-account with.
 - Put your research team as cc.

 !!!
 Note ""
     ### 5. CSC adds members to your project
-    - Please wait that Sensitive Data Support -team ads your research team to your project
+    - Please wait that Sensitive Data Support -team adds your research team to your project
     - Note!
 All team members must have a [CSC-account](#1-create-a-csc-account), so they can become project members.

 !!!
 Note ""